-The Courts and Tribunals (Judiciary and Functions of Staff) Bill had its committee stage, the first chance for line-by-line scrutiny, in the Lords on Tuesday 10 July.
+The Courts and Tribunals (Judiciary and Functions of Staff) Bill will have its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Tuesday 13 November.

 Members discussed a range of topics, including: